- What are the seven summits?

 - Denali is the farthest north of the seven summits at 63° north latitude.

-- An ancient Buddhist performs the Puja ceremony for Mountain Everest climbers
+- An ancient Buddhist performs the Puja ceremony for the Mountain Everest climbers

 - Everyone has a different opinion about the seven summits